When to start weaning your babyMarch 23, 2017

 When it comes to deciding when to start weaning your baby onto solid foods, you might well come across a lot of people with very different ideas.

-That said, it is generally agreed by experts, including the NHS and the World Health Organisation (WHO), that babies should not be fed solid foods until after they are six months old.
+That said, it is generally agreed by experts, including the NHS and the World Health Organisation (WHO), that you should not start weaning your baby onto solid foods until after they are six months old.
 Up until that time, research shows that your baby will be able to get all the nutrients it needs from breast milk or infant formula.

 What’s more, it is not advisable to feed your baby solids before then as their digestive system will not have developed enough to cope with solid foods.
 As such, any solid foods, including puréed food and cereals mushed up in milk, should not be given to your baby until they are six months old.